 When you’re tuning from standard to open G, you should take into consideration the fact that you’ll loosen your strings.
-If this causes discomfort, maybe you should try a higher string gauge to compensate.
+If this causes discomfort, you can try a higher string gauge to compensate.

 After you finish tuning all strings, make sure you check them all again.
-Since you’ve changed the overall tension that the strings apply to the guitar’s neck, it is expected that you need to fine-tune it a little until it is stable.
+As you’ve changed the overall tension that the strings apply to the guitar’s neck, it is expected that you will need to fine-tune until it is stable.

 If you don’t have a tuner, you could tune the following way: